 A backpack for travel is very special.
 Don’t just buy any old thing.
 Here’s everything you need to know about how to choose the best travel backpack.
 Use a rain cover for your bag to keep it bag protected, clean, and dry!

-It’s important to pack travel clothing that is durable but keep in mind that after you’re on the road for a while everyone gets tired of wearing the same thing over and over.
-Choose items that will not fall apart after a few washes but items with a price tag you are comfortable giving up.
+It’s important to pack travel clothing that’s durable but keep in mind that after you’re on the road for a while, everyone gets tired of wearing the same things over and over.
+Choose items that won’t fall apart after a few washes, but have a low enough price tag that you’re comfortable giving it up.

 Pack light and your back will thank you later.
 Unless you’re going to the desert, you can always buy a few extra things you might need along the way.

-Take a spare plastic bag or ziploc bag.
-You can always find them useful and they won’t take up any space.
+Take a few plastic bags or Ziploc bags.
+You’ll always find them useful and they don’t take up any space.

-Flip-flops are essential for every sun-chasing backpacker or budget traveler especially if you’re hitting the beach; lounging around; or just want to keep your feet clean from grimy hostel showers.
-These flips flops look like cute sandals and are actually wearable on and off the beach.
+Flip-flops are essential for every sun-chasing backpacker or budget traveler, especially if you’re hitting the beach, lounging around, or just want to keep your feet clean from grimy hostel showers.
+These flips flops look like cute sandals and are wearable on and off the beach.

 Do you really need hiking boots?
 Unless you’re doing some serious trekking, you can get away with something lighter and more versatile such as outdoor trainers or sneakers.

-A headlamp is an essential item in your backpacking checklist that comes in handy more times than you’d think.
-Read this post to find out why!
+A headlamp is an essential item in your backpacking checklist that comes in handy more than you’d think.

-A sleeping bag liner is also important because it not only allows you to use your own sheets in poorly cleaned accommodation but some budget hostels may not provide sheets.
-Unless you’re staying at boutique hostels or nice hotels, these are five reasons you should travel with a sleeping bag liner.
+A sleeping bag liner is important because it means you always have clean sheets, even in a not-so-clean hostel.
+In fact, budget hostels may not provide sheets at all!
+Unless you’re staying at boutique hostels or nice hotels, these are 5 reasons you should travel with a sleeping bag liner.

 Don’t forget duct tape.
 There are endless uses when you’re on a backpacking travel adventure.
 Trust us.